Webinar 4.Interpreting Data and Making Decisions

 Example 5

-Crystal’s teacher continues to monitor her progress using CBM Maze procedures.
+| Crystal’s teacher continues to monitor her progress using CBM Maze procedures.
 She records Crystal’s scores and the start date of the additional instruction time.
-The teacher and the SEA record the days and times of the sessions with Crystal, to establish treatment fidelity. |
+The teacher and the SEA record the days and times of the sessions with Crystal, to establish treatment fidelity. | Henry’s teacher continues to monitor Henry’s progress using word identification and initial phoneme identification.
+She keeps a record of when she started her selected intervention and the day-to-day intensity and duration of the implemented intervention. |

 How do we know the intervention is implemented?